ahsanzizan/yapping_classifier/README.md

 1. `clean_yapp` for cleaning the input yapp
 2. `preprocess_yapps` for pre-processing the yapps so that the model understands what you're yapping about
-3. `classify_yapp` for classifying the yapp as either a negative or positive yapp
+3. `classify_yapp` for classifying the yapp as either a negative or positive yapp, will return a confidence dictionary

 #### - Initialize the model